Asian Inspired Salmon is an easy dinner that you can make in foil in the oven or grilled. Healthy, whole30, paleo and done in under 30 minutes!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

-This asian salmon is going to be your new favorite weeknight dinner!
+This Asian inspired salmon is going to be your new favorite weeknight dinner!
 It’s perfect for grilling or baking in the oven – whatever you prefer.

 Can I let you in on a little secret?
 I hate fish.
 There, I said it.